 Cybercrime Against Government

-The final cybercrime classification is crimes against the government.
+The final classifications of cybercrimes is against the government.
 This is the least common type of cybercrime, but it has the potential to be the most damaging.
 Also called cyberterrorism, cybercrimes against governments involve targeting government websites, servers and information.

 At their least threatening, these cyberattacks include things like exposing confidential information.
 At their worst, they can take the form of disrupting critical government operations like disaster or military responses.
 Terrorists and foreign enemy governments are typically behind these kinds of attacks.